Treno Servizio Regionale

 The Treno Servizio Regionale (TSR) are a series of double-decker EMUs used by the Lombard railway company Trenord for the commuter services around Milan, and particularly for the suburban lines.

 Description

 Each train is composed by several railcars; some of them have a cab and a wheelchair bay for disabled people (MCH), and some of them have neither (M).

 ″MCH″-railcars were numbered by LeNord as E.711, ″M″-ones as E.710.
-In complex were built 208 MCH and 252 M, that can be merged forming trains from 3 (MCH + M + MCH) to 6 cars (MCH + M + M + M + M + MCH).
+In total, 208 MCH and 252 M railcars were built.
+The traincars can be formed into trains consisting of 3 (MCH + M + MCH) to 6 cars (MCH + M + M + M + M + MCH).

 History

 The TSR were conceived by AnsaldoBreda and Firema as an evolution of the TAF-EMUs built in the 1990s.
 The first unit was delivered to the railway company LeNord (later merged into Trenord) on 1 August 2006.

 The last train was delivered on 31 March 2012.